aarontgrogg/NoLoJS/_components/offscreen-content/add-backdrop/index.md

 ---

 # Offscreen Content - Add Backdrop
-Use `::backdrop` via CSS to create a native visual layer between your modal/popover/dialog element, no JS required.
+Use `::backdrop` via CSS to create a native visual layer between your offscreen content element and the page, no JS required.